 The children of the Titan Iapetus include Atlas who is the father of the Pleiades and symbolizes the necessary ascent of the planes of consciousness, as well as the descendants of Prometheus who illustrates the corresponding experiences and achievements.

-See Diagram 7 and Diagram 8
+See Family tree 7 and Family tree 8

 Almost all of the heroic adventures and the great epics of Greek mythology are organised around the descendance of two Titan couples, that of Iapetus and Clymene and that of Oceanus and Tethys.
 Exceptions to this are the kings of Athens, the genealogical lineage of Tantalus and the royal lineage of Arcadia.

 It is therefore of paramount importance to correctly understand how these two couples stand in relation to each other.